wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

 ### 3.2.1 Use variables for portability

-To make the configuration portable, you will replace the fixed values for ports and host with Liberty variables.
+To make the configuration portable, you replace the fixed values for ports and host with Liberty variables.
 Liberty variables can be defined with a default value and overridden from inside or outside Liberty.
-To show the concept, you will adjust the httpEndpoint settings.
+To show the concept, you adjust the httpEndpoint settings.

 You could use the configuration snippet below to replace the existing httpEndpoint configuration with a portable configuration.